tradingstrategy-ai/docs/source/deployment/backtest-vs-live-execution.rst

   you need to run `trade-executor backtest` command against it to see your strategy module is functional (no import errors, backtest results are what is expected).

+- `Some example strategy modules are available at trade-executor Github repository <https://github.com/tradingstrategy-ai/trade-executor/tree/master/strategies>`__.
+  Please check with the community for the latest examples before starting to work.

 Turning a backtest to a strategy module
 ---------------------------------------